ProjectAthenia/www/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.

+## 0.9.1

+Simple one!
+Simply copy over `src/elm/Utilities/ModelHelpers.elm` in order to fix a bug with some model decoders

 ## 0.9.0

 A nice small one!
 This update adds the ability to save a child model after each child update, adds some sub map functions, and fixes a bug in the model form.
 To complete this update simply copy over `src/elm/Components/CRUD/ModelForm.elm` and `src/elm/Components/CRUD/RootController.elm`.